January 28th 2022

 Is there such a thing as too much visual carat?

 As we noted earlier, there is a direct correlation between visual carat weight and depth percentage.
 While it may seem like we are recommending that you find the lowest depth percentage diamonds, this is definitely not the case.
 A diamond’s dimensions need to be balanced in order for the stone to display optimal light performance.
 For round diamonds we calculate this using our cut score and for fancy shapes there are general rules of thumb that can be used.
 If a diamond is too shallow, the diamond won’t return light properly and we’d recommend against buying the diamond even if it appears much larger than its actual carat size.
 You can read more in our post on depth and table.

-We calculate visual carat weight for every diamond run through our Diamond Comparison Report, so simply head over to the report and enter your GIA ID and carat weight.
+We calculate visual carat weight for every diamond run through our Diamond Check Tool, so simply head over to the report and enter your GIA ID and carat weight.
 If you are actively searching for diamonds and don’t have a GIA ID to search then you can head over to our Diamond Search page where we also show the visual carat weight for every diamond recommendation we show.
 If you have any questions on how to interpret visual carat you can reach out to us on the chat feature at the bottom right of this screen.
 Good luck with your search!